debraj-m/SEM-Campaign-Builder/README.md

 For best results, ensure your website has clear content about your products/services, and include relevant seed keywords in your configuration.

-## License and Usage

-This tool is designed for professional SEM campaign planning and can be used for commercial purposes.
-All generated campaign plans and keyword lists are yours to use in any Google Ads campaigns.